AlexNisnevich/untrusted/solutions/01_cellBlockA.md

 ## amahdy: First time here?

-Don't cheat from the first leve, or you won't understand a thing
+Don't cheat from the first level, or you won't understand a thing.

 ```javascript
     map.placeObject(16, 12, 'exit');